bradparks/pepper/README.md

 # Pepper

-A simple email client inspired by Sparrow.
+Playing with [node webkit](https://github.com/rogerwang/node-webkit).
+Trying to build an email client modeled on Sparrow.